Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

 Find the Funding: Scholarship and Financial Aid

-This course seeks to create a global service learning experience for students interested in international social issues, global health, and communication systems.
-Students in this program will spend four weeks abroad, experiencing cultural immersion in a rural area of Tanzania and learning about the community programs, media outlets, and culture of this part of East Africa.
+This course seeks to create a global learning experience for students interested in international social issues, global health, and communication systems.
+Students in this program will spend two or four weeks abroad, experiencing cultural immersion in a rural area of Tanzania and learning about the community programs, media outlets, and culture of this part of East Africa.
 Our on-site collaborators are various agencies in rural northwestern Tanzania including the WOMEDA (women’s rights), MAVUNO (water issues and microfinance), Karagwe School districts, Nyakahanga district hospital, the AIDS control program, Kagera Disability services, FADECO Community Radio, plus numerous other NGOs and media outlets that are associated the local community (see list below).
 The program is designed to expose students to a broad variety of topics related to development, communication studies, and community health in the global context of community service programs in Africa and international development.
-Each student will do a service project with one of our partners.
-Possibilities include broadcast production, public relations, maternal and child health, community health outreach, and strategic communication.
+Each student will do an immersion project with one of our partners.
+Possibilities include broadcast production, public relations, maternal and child health, and community health outreach.
 (MORE)

 The study abroad program has two options: